i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Let's look at a more complex command tree now, with a demonstration of using variables.
 Since autocompletion scripts are sourced, you can create directory bookmarks with this configuration.
-The indentation ca be freely chosen.
-The identation of the first indented line after the binning of a command tree decides how the rest of the file must be indented (meaning which indentation depth is one level in tree depth).
+The indentation can be freely chosen.
+The indentation of the first indented line after the beginning of a command tree decides how the rest of the file must be indented (meaning which indentation depth is one level in tree depth).